lyteword/chspurgeon-tod/volume-3/psalm-62.md

 1\. *What* he did? *Waited upon God.* Believed, was patient, was silent in resignation, was obedient.

-2\.To whom he did it?
+2\.
+To whom he did it?
 To his God, who is true, a sovereign, gracious, etc.

-3\.How he did it?
+3\.
+How he did it?
 With his soul, truly and only.

-4\.What came of it?
+4\.
+What came of it?
 Salvation present, personal, eternal, etc.

 **Verse 2.** *God a rock.* David speaks of him as high and strong, and as a rock to stand upon, a rock of defence and refuge, a rock of habitation (Ps 71:3, in Hebrew), and a rock to be praised.
 Ps 95:1.
 See the Concordance for many hints.
 "Christ the Rock:" a Sermon on 1Co 10:4.
 By RALPH ROBINSON, in *"Christ All and in All."*